ashpursglove/Ashs_Image_Converter/README.md

 <img width="1918" height="1017" alt="image" src="https://github.com/user-attachments/assets/9572e940-eeac-4252-8f20-4e7151faa925" />

-This is a first-class feature, not an afterthought.
+This is a "from conception" feature, not an afterthought.

 - Generate proper multi-size .ico files
 - Designed to work correctly with PyInstaller